Loan Policy A significant portion of the Law Library's collection does not circulate (e.g. reference materials, periodicals, primary materials, etc.).

 LEXIS Advance and WestlawNext are accessible over the Internet and from computers in Room 306D and the carrels outside of Suite 306.
 Students with passwords can also gain access anywhere through their websites.
 LEXIS Advance and WestlawNext may be used by the KU Law School community for educational purposes only.
 Any other use is prohibited under the terms of our contracts.

 In addition the library provides free access to many government and legal databases by linking these databases to our webpage.
 Our webpage is regularly updated.
 Please check it out periodically for new and updated information.

 Please see a reference librarian for assistance with any of these services.

 Computer Lab All KU students/staff can access the wireless network within the Law School.
-Suite 306D houses computers and printers exclusively for the convenience of law students.
+Suite 306D houses computers exclusively for the convenience of law students.
 There are desktops outside of Suite 306.
 Computers for law students provide word processing, web browsing, and Multi-State Bar Exam Drills plus many other options.